in

 Ricardo Gondelles

-Written by Ricardo Gondelles
+Author: Ricardo Gondelles

 Thirty years of experience in journalism and the publishing world is easily said.
 Yet, I feel so open to learning that I like to imagine what comes for the next 30 years.
 As a writer, editor and proofreader, my passion for the written word keep me discovering new realms.
 Bilingual (Spanish-English), I’m a language lover who’s going through French and Italian as well (I don’t know what comes next, Russian?).
 My goal in life is to have things done as best as I can, and I take pride in it.
 Contact me.